reab5555/Multimodal-Behavioral-Anomalies-Detection/README.md

 ```

 ## Conclusion
 This tool offers robust solutions for detecting emotional anomalies in video-based facial expressions, beneficial for both forensic analysis and HUMINT operations.
-By leveraging advanced computer vision techniques, it provides timely and crucial insights into human behavior.
+By leveraging advanced computer vision techniques and the power of LSTM autoencoders, it provides timely and crucial insights into human behavior.